-Competitors who have been lapped will end their race the next time they cross the finish line after the winner has finished their race.
+Competitors who have been lapped will end their race the next time they cross the finish line after the winner has finished their race at the most suitable time and location and as soon as possible after the winnerrace leader has passed the last portage has finished their race.
+The normal location for ending a lapped paddlers race will be at the portage.
 They will be recorded in the place they are at that point in the race.

 This rule applies to World Championships and World Cups.